scottyschup/ruby-curriculum/w1d1/debugging/common-exceptions.md

         from: (pry):2:in `load'
 ```

-This just reverses the prior message; we hit the keyword 'end' when we
+This just reverses the prior message; we hit the keyword `end` when we
 were expecting the end of the file; that is, when we weren't expecting
 one.